NavyaSriMutthavarapu/AI-content-Repurposing-System/README.md

 ## Problem Statement

-Content creators, educators, marketers, and businesses often spend significant time repurposing long-form video content for multiple platforms.
+Content creators, educators, marketers, and businesses often spend significant time repurposing long-form video content into content suitable for different platforms.

 The traditional process involves:

-* Watching the entire video
+* Watching the video
 * Extracting key insights
 * Writing platform-specific content
-* Repeating the process for different social media platforms
+* Repeating the process for multiple platforms

 This manual workflow is time-consuming and inefficient.